 - 8.11 There is already considerable collaboration on strategic housing priorities and public sector assets aligned to the City Region's economic growth and regeneration ambitions.
 We have prepared a joint Local Investment Framework, for the delivery of our housing priorities, since 2009 and we have secured over £80 million pounds of investment as a result.
 The Board has recently been working on the Local Investment Framework for 2014 17, which will include a spatial framework, to support the Local Growth Plan.
-This Local Investment Framework will continue to identify and promote all housing opportunities which support the delivery and to bridge funding gaps. - 8.12 Both the Liverpool City Region Cabinet and LEP Board regularly review the strategic management of the City Region's public sector assets held by the Homes and Communities Agency.
+This Local Investment Framework will continue to identify and promote all housing opportunities which support economic growth and will identify all potential funding resources to support the delivery and to bridge funding gaps. - 8.12 Both the Liverpool City Region Cabinet and LEP Board regularly review the strategic management of the City Region's public sector assets held by the Homes and Communities Agency.
 This asset base is an important resource for the City Region particularly in providing match funding for the JESSICA regeneration fund.